hugocotoflorez/hallocator/README.md

 ### Contributions

-Not allowed, but free to copy the whole code and to whatever you want with it.
+Not allowed, but free to copy the whole code and do whatever you want with it.
 For this reason, dont open any issue or place any comment of any type.